rickwassing/cicada-develop/docs/overview-interface.rst

     **The Cicada User Interface is made up of 5 main sections.**

 1. **Menu bar.**
-    - The 'File' menu concerns everything about loading and saving workspaces; importing data and events; exporting statistics, reports and Matlab code; and to close the workspace or quit the program.
+    - The 'File' menu concerns everything about loading and saving Datasets; importing data and events; exporting statistics, reports and Matlab code; and to close the Dataset or quit the program.
     - The 'Edit' menu concerns everything about changing information regarding the study, participant and recording; to change the recording time; and set the epoch length.
     - The 'View' menu is used to switch which metric is displayed as the acceleration data.
     - The 'Preprocess' menu concerns all data processing steps that may be necessary before analysis.